Freedom of religion in Asia by country: Genocide of Rohingya Muslims

 The Rohingya people have been denied Burmese citizenship since the Burmese nationality law (1982 Citizenship Act) was enacted.
 The Government of Myanmar claims that the Rohingya are illegal immigrants who arrived during the British colonial era, and were originally Bengalis.
 The Rohingya that are allowed to stay in Myanmar are considered 'resident foreigners' and not citizens.
 They are not allowed to travel without official permission and were previously required to sign a commitment not to have more than two children, though the law was not strictly enforced.
 Many Rohingya children cannot have their birth registered, thus rendering them stateless from the moment they are born.
 In 1995, the Government of Myanmar responded to UNHCR's pressure by issuing basic identification cards, which does not mention the bearer's place of birth, to the Rohingya.
 Without proper identification and documents, the Rohingya people are officially stateless with no state protection and their movements are severely restricted.
 As a result, they are forced to live in squatter camps and slums.

 Starting in late 2016, the Myanmar military forces and extremist Buddhists began a major crackdown on the Rohingya Muslims in the country's western region of Rakhine State.
 The crackdown was in response to attacks on border police camps by unidentified insurgents, and has resulted in wide-scale human rights violations at the hands of security forces, including extrajudicial killings, gang rapes, arsons, and other brutalities.
 Since 2016, the military and the local Buddhists have killed at least 10,000 Rohingya people, burned down and destroyed 354 Rohingya villages in Rakhine state, and looted many Rohingya houses.
 The United Nations has described the persecution as "a textbook example of ethnic cleansing".
 In late September 2017, a seven-member panel of the Permanent Peoples' Tribunal found the Myanmar military and the Myanmar authority guilty of the crime of genocide against the Rohingya and the Kachin minority groups.
 The Myanmar leader and State Counsellor Aung San Suu Kyi was criticized for her silence over the issue and for supporting the military actions.
 Subsequently, in November 2017, the governments of Bangladesh and Myanmar signed a deal to facilitate the return of Rohingya refugees to their native Rakhine state within two months, drawing a mixed response from international onlookers.

 According to the United Nations reports, as of January 2018, nearly 690,000 Rohingya people had fled or had been driven out of Rakhine state who then took shelter in the neighboring Bangladesh as refugees.
+By the end of 2022, the UNHCR reported that approximately 148,000 Rohingya were being held in displacement camps in the country.

+On February 1, 2021, Prime Minister Aung San Suu Kyi was arrested and deposed by the military and the country came under military rule; over the next two years, 20,000 people were arrested, 1.3 million people were displaced and many churches, temples and mosques were destroyed.